 There is only one hotel technically inside Taman Negara boundaries.
 This is the Mutiara Taman Negara.
 (I’m not getting anything from citing these accommodation options, by the way.)
 This resort lies just within the entrance to the park.
 It’s also probably the nicest accommodation option in the area.
 Unsurprisingly, usually it gets booked up fast.

 The main plus for staying here (aside from the better digs) is the nightlife.
-(Bahahaha no, still not that kind of nightlife!)
-Nocturnal animals kind of night life.
+(LOL no!
+Not that kind!
+Nocturnal animals kind of night life.)
 If you’re lucky, you might have some critters decide to wander through the resort grounds – maybe even in front of your chalet!
 Wild pig, perhaps, or deer.
 Perhaps something else more exotic.
 If this happens, relax.
 The resort staff are on it, it is safe.
 But do not approach, alarm, or otherwise disturb the animals.
 Just watch and enjoy.

 Taman Negara tours